FuturePlusSys/FS4500---VidAudFramer/README.md

 To learn more about FuturePlus Systems see www.futureplus.com

 When using this code the FS4500 Probe Manager must be open and the acquired data loaded into the probe manager.
 When using a stored data file make sure the protocol type is correct (SST, MST DP 1.2, DP1.4) or the file will not load.

+To run this app through the source code, install the .exe first.
+This will ensure that xml files are in the right place.